mharthoorn/csproj-version/readme.md

 Vsn is a lightweight command line tool to manage a csproj file version.

 ## Background
-.NET core project now work with one central version node in the .csproj file to control the version number of the app.
+.NET core projects now work with a central version property in the .csproj file to control the version number of the app.
 This version also goes into the final Assembly or executable.

 ## Setting the version